GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/04_importingTextures.md

 gDebug().logDebug("Num. mip maps: " + toString(props.getNumMipmaps()));
 ~~~~~~~~~~~~~

-# Customizing import {#importingTextures_d}
+# Customizing import
-Texture import can be customized by providing a @ref bs::TextureImportOptions "TextureImportOptions" object to the importer.
+Texture import can be customized by providing a @bs::TextureImportOptions object to the importer.

 ~~~~~~~~~~~~~{.cpp}
 auto importOptions = TextureImportOptions::create();